-You’ve all seen them and you probably are one of these yourself (but it’s never the one you think it is).
-No matter where you go out to shake your booty, there are just certain types of dancers you always run into.
-At every club, bar, or dance floor, you’ll always find at least 2 of these types of dancers, if not all of them.
+You have all seen them and you probably are one of these yourself (but it’s never the one you think it is).
+No matter where you go out to shake your booty, there are certain types of dancers you always run into.
+At every club, bar or dance floor, you will always find at least 2 of these types of dancers, if not all of them.

 The Awkward Dancer Trying to Fit In

 You know who I’m talking about.
-They look a little bit like they’re trying on their limbs for the first time and keep eye balling the room even when they’re with all of their friends.
+They look a little bit like they’re trying on their limbs for the first time and keep eye balling the room even when they are with all of their friends.
 Why?
 They’re trying to steal dance moves off other people.
 You go, awkward dancer!

 The Ironic Dancer